-If you start by offering Baby small portions, and then giving her more to eat if she’s still hungry, it means there’s less there for her to make a mess with at any given time.
+If you start by offering Baby small portions, and then giving them more to eat if they're still hungry, it means there’s less there for them to make a mess with at any given time.

 - Start self-feeding young

-This may sound counterintuitive, but once Baby starts to be coordinated enough to feed herself, the sooner you start letting her work out how, the sooner she will be able to do it neatly (just prepare for some spills in the meantime).
+This may sound counterintuitive, but once Baby starts to be coordinated enough to feed themself, the sooner you start letting them work out how, the sooner they will be able to do it neatly (just prepare for some spills in the meantime).

 - Take cover

 Covering the floor with a splash mat, or a more unofficial version, like an old shower curtain or giant trash bag, can take a lot of stress out of the process of cleanup after the meal ends.